gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 reported in the XFF header, port can be taken from the observed TCP connection or use an arbitrary number, since the port is usually trivial.

-Request with multiple XFF header values will be rejected.
-In case of multiple IPs are appended in the header, the last IP is taken.
+To keep things simple, only XFF header containing one IP address is accepted.
+Any requests with multiple XFF headers or headers containing multiple IPs will be rejected.

 ### User Experience